Move More @ Home

 • Adapt to Perform hosts a range of workouts from personal trainer and wheelchair user Ben Clark, including a 30-day wheelchair fitness challenge.

-• LimbPower provides exercise videos to support amputees and people with limb impairments, no matter their level of fitness or confidence.
+• LimbPower provides exercise videos to support amputees and people with limb impairments, for all levels of fitness and confidence.
 Includes tai chi and dance sessions.

 • WheelPower offers online workout videos suitable for disabled people of all ages.